idrm/create-panono-backup/README.md

 Ensure that you have Java 8+ installed by entering `java` in a terminal window.

-Copy the `create-panono-backup-1.2.jar` file to a folder where you want to store your panoramas.
+Copy the `create-panono-backup-1.2.1.jar` file to a folder where you want to store your panoramas.
 Let's say that folder is `/Users/jack/PanonoBackups`.

 Open a terminal window, and type `cd /Users/jack/PanonoBackups`.

-Now type `java create-panono-backup-1.2.jar --username "USERNAME" --password "PASSWORD" --includeUpf INCLUDE_UPF_FLAG --timestampedFolders TIMESTAMPED_FOLDERS_FLAG`, replacing
+Now type `java -jar create-panono-backup-1.2.1.jar --username "USERNAME" --password "PASSWORD" --includeUpf INCLUDE_UPF_FLAG --timestampedFolders TIMESTAMPED_FOLDERS_FLAG`, replacing
 `USERNAME` with your username, `PASSWORD` with your password, `INCLUDE_UPF_FLAG` with either `yes` or `no`, depending upon whether you want to download the UPF packages, and `TIMESTAMPED_FOLDERS_FLAG` with either `yes` or `no` depending upon if you'd like to prepend each folder with a timestamp.
 Keep the double quotes as part of the command arguments so that any blank space that may